-When that is the case, here are a few tips to help you recover quickly and get back on track on Monday:
+If you do end up overindulging, here are 5 tips to help you recover quickly and get back on track on Monday:

 1) Have A High Protein, High Vegetable Day, Low-Carb Day

-If your weekend consisted of a lot of empty carbs like booze, appetizer foods, bread, rice, pasta, and snacks, then having a high protein, high vegetable day will help to balance out your macronutrients.
-If you don’t know what macronutrients are, these are protein, carbs, and fats.
+If your weekend consisted of a lot of empty carbs like appetizer foods, bread, rice, pasta, and snacks, then having a high-protein,

-Generally speaking, you want your macronutrient ratios split somewhere around the range of 40% carbs, 30% protein, 30% fat.
-This will vary greatly depending on an individuals fitness goals and activity levels but for the sake of illustrating this point, on a weekend where you overindulged, your macronutrient ratios probably look more like 70% carbs, 20% unhealthy fats, 10% protein.
-So having a high protein, high vegetable, low-carb day will allow you to bring these numbers back to where they should be and for you to recover quicker.
+On a weekend where you overindulged, your macronutrient ratios might look more like 60% carbs, 30% unhealthy fats, 10% protein.
+So having a high-protein, high-vegetable, low-carb day will allow you to bring these numbers back to where they should be and for you to recover quicker.

 2) Drink Lots Of Water

-Water aids in digestion, circulation, absorption and transport of nutrients.
-It cleans the body of toxins, increases our energy levels, improves brain function, energizes our muscles, helps prevent cramping, and can even help to stave off hunger.
-The recommended daily intake is eight 8-ounce glasses.
+Water aids in digestion, circulation, absorption, and transport of nutrients.
+It cleans the body of toxins, increases our energy levels, improves brain function, energizes our muscles, and can even help to stave off hunger.
+Drink at least eight 8-ounce glasses.

 3) Sweat It Out

 A great way to get back on track after a weekend of unhealthy choices is to sweat it out with a workout, even if it’s not a great one.
-Just get moving, get in the gym or do a circuit workout from home, break a sweat, lift some weights or do some bodyweight exercises, and remember to drink lots of water.
+Just get moving, get in the gym or do a high-intensity circuit workout from home and break a sweat.
 This will help you start Monday off on a good note and build momentum for the rest of the week.

 4) Have A Plan